doolin/logical-replication-demo/readme.md

 # Postgres Logical Replication

-NEXT: provision the postgresql.conf file into the the subscriber database running in the container.
-The files in git repo will need be updated as they are from an earlier version of postgres, and were going to configure the container as the publisher (which we'll do later).
-The procedure is to copy the conf file from the container, make the changes and commit them to the repo, then rebuild the container with the updated configuration file.

----

 The goal here is to set up logical replication running on localhost, _viz._ a Macbook.
 We'll be using the [Postgres documentation](https://www.postgresql.org/docs/15/logical-replication.html).